 University management continues to have a cautiously optimistic financial outlook.
 The University has adapted to the challenges and inconsistencies of the economic and public education environment.
 The University continues to rely on tuition revenues as the largest and most significant source of revenue.
 Management will continue to diligently focus on further increases in retention rates as well as continuous monitoring and forecasting of applications and enrollments.
-The University has enhanced and will focus its future efforts in this area with the creation of a cabinet level enrollment management function that will plan, coordinate, and lead these institutional efforts.
+The University created a cabinet level enrollment management function during fiscal year 2021 to plan, coordinate, and lead these institutional efforts.